lynndylanhurley/ng-token-auth/README.md

 1. navigate from the provider to the API
 1. navigate from the API back to the client

 These steps are taken automatically when using this module with IE8 and IE9.
-I am currently investigating several `postMessage` polyfills, and hopefully this issue will be resolved shortly.
+I am currently investigating several `postMessage` polyfills.
+Hopefully this issue will be resolved shortly.

 ---